HandsOnDataViz/book/docs/HandsOnDataViz.md

 evolving.
 As time goes by, we expect that some tools will no longer be available, and we also anticipate discovering newer ones that do a better job in telling our data stories.
-If you’d like to recommend a tool that’s not currently on our list, email us at
-<handsondataviz@gmail.com> or tweet us at
-[handsondataviz](https://twitter.com/handsondataviz), and tell us how it rates on the ten factors that guide our selection process above.
+If you’d like to recommend a tool that’s not currently on our list, [contact the authors](authors.html) and tell us how it rates on the ten factors that guide our selection process above.

 Use a Password Manager
 ----------------------